Tenants > Tenants

 Most of the details entered about a tenant is for your information only.
 The short code field is used to enter a short reference which will be easy for you to remember later such as the tenant surname.
 Short codes are often used in popup combo boxes when referring to the tenants.

-The end date is optional.
+The Tenancy End Date is optional.
 If you don’t know when the tenancy will end, it can be left blank.

 The Rent Review date is also optional, but if specified, the Dashboard screen will remind you closer to the review date in order for you to complete a review.
 During a review, the rent may not necessarily change.
 It might be decided to leave the rent as it is until the next review date.